sanger/traction-ui/dpl-592-todo.md

 DPL-592

-# Todo
+# To do

-  - In that case, how do we deselect a certain pool without a selected component?

-- selected pools should be able to get removed with a click

-  - add a remove button within the list of pools
-  - create a method to deselectPool(take pool.id) on click
+## functionality

+- display a warning message if no pools are selected in pacbioPoolSelectedList
+- put something indicative of what the search button is for (pools) in run create

-- tests
+## tests

 - actions.spec.js
 - the display should be empty when nothing is being searched
 - add test for when multiple barcodes are searched for
 - add test for when one pool barcode is removed
+- add test for removepool mutation
+  - add test for the new store created? (will be copied from pools one)

 # Done